Car Accident Lawyer in Tampa, FL

 If anyone is injured, giving them care is the most important thing that you can do.
 Regardless of whether the injured is a passenger in your car, the driver or passengers of another vehicle, a cyclist, or a pedestrian, you need to call for medical assistance right away.
 If that cannot be done, try to get the injured person to a medical care provider right away.
 If you call for an ambulance, stay with the injured person until help gets there.
 You must remain at the accident scene.
 If you leave the accident scene, you could face criminal charges for leaving the scene of the accident, have your driver's license suspended, and face various penalties and administrative fines.

 Anyone who is involved in a car accident must provide their full name, address, and vehicle registration to everyone else who was involved in the car accident.
+It is also important that your car accident lawyer receive this list also.
 It must also be provided to anyone else requesting the information, especially law enforcement officers.
-The officers have the right to ask for your driver’s license if they have been called to the crash site.
+The officers have the right to ask for your driver's license if they have been called to the crash site.
 If the accident injured a pedestrian and they ask for your insurance information, you must provide it to them as well.
 An experienced Tampa car accident lawyer can help if you have any questions about this process.

 For your safety and protection, any car accident should be reported to the authorities.
 By doing so, all the necessary forms are completed by a law enforcement officer.
 Without an accident report, negotiating any damage payments can significantly reduce your damage compensation.
 You can also be opened for personal liability because no official accident report would exist.
 Calling the police to report the accident isn't enough in itself.
 Make sure the officer gets a thorough and accurate record that includes everyone's information for the accident report.
 This will be a critical part of your case should it be presented to the courts.